theramiyer/blog/content/post/2023/the-politics-of-the-balasore-tragedy.md

 1. No Railway Minister who resigned lost his career in the history of Independent India.
 2. Is this really, fully, the Railway Ministry's fault?
 3. Is that fault directly linked to Mr Vaishnaw?
 Did he personally make a mistake in this accident?
 What and how?
-4. If he accepts moral responsibility, then his entire team---including the entire Ministry of Railway must resign from their jobs.
+4. If he accepts moral responsibility, then his entire team---including the entire Ministry of Railways must resign from their jobs.

 I am not saying he is not at fault.
 But think about it, what exactly went wrong here?
 If you say a pointperson failed, then him, his boss, his boss, his boss, and so on, up to the entire Railway Board must resign.
 What does that achieve anyway?
 'Suspend the pointperson!'
 Okay, but then what?
 Is the suspension going to make him feel ashamed?
 When was the last time a suspension made anyone feel ashamed?
 How do you know s/he is not already ashamed?
 And what after being ashamed?
 How is someone's suspension or resignation fixing the problem?
 Or even, how is it, in any way, acting as a deterrent?

 And if Ashwini Vaishnaw steps away, who takes over?
 How sure are you that s/he is better than Mr Vaishnaw?

 Again, is Mr Vaishnaw "_nirdosh_" as they say?
-No. I say, him and his ministry should own this up.
-Take responsibility for it and act on it by working to fix all the issues that led to this tragedy.
+No. I say, him and his ministry should take ownership of this rather than washing their hands off.
+Act on it by working to fix all the issues that led to this tragedy.
 Stepping away is like chickening out.
 I do not support that.
 Those that are demanding his resignation, of course, are free to choose their stand, but at least, they should have a solid argument behind what they choose.

 ## Vande Bharat and faster trains